Vanessa Hudgens Reveals Her Bikini Body & Toned Abs On A Yacht

 The star first gave fans a glimpse at her toned bikini body on the social media site on August 2 as she posted a snap of herself and two friends sporting their bikinis while on a yacht.

-The photos showed all three wearing Captain’s hats as they enjoyed some downtime on the boat, while Hudgens matched her hat to her two piece by sporting a white bikini top and a burnt orange sarong.
+The photos showed all three wearing Captain’s hats as they enjoyed some downtime on the boat, while Hudgens matched her hat to her two-piece by sporting a white bikini top and a burnt orange sarong.

 Posting several pictures as they posed on the boat, one showed Vanessa blowing a kiss to the camera as she and her friends enjoyed their time on the water.